sarora/movie_success_eval/README.md

 > Used R throughout for cleaning and visualization.
 The genre column movie dataset is in JSON format.
 Parsed JSON using jsonlite library.
 Each movie can be associated with multiple genres (some upto 7).
 I will only be considering primary genre for simplicity.
 I can then group genre to find different statistics per genre, and plot them.

+## Reproducing my analysis using Docker.
+Usage instructions:

+The docker image contains all software/packages necessary to reproduce the results.
+Please have docker installed and git clone my repository.
+You can run the following command to run the analysis from beginning to end (you will need only change the local path <local-path-to-project-repository> to point to the location of the project repo on your local machine):

+`docker run --rm -it -v /path-to-the-cloned-repo-on-your-computer/movie_success_eval:/home/movie_success_eval siddfury/movie_success_eval make -C '/home/movie_success_eval'`

+For example:

+`docker run --rm -it -v /c/Users/sid/Documents/GitHub/Block-3MDS/movie_success_eval:/home/movie_success_eval siddfury/movie_success_eval make -C '/home/movie_success_eval'`

+You can use the Docker image to remove the results with the following command:

+`docker run --rm -it -v /path-to-the-cloned-repo-on-your-computer/movie_success_eval:/home/movie_success_eval siddfury/movie_success_eval make -C '/home/movie_success_eval' clean`

+For example:

+`docker run --rm -it -v /c/Users/sid/Documents/GitHub/Block-3MDS/movie_success_eval:/home/movie_success_eval siddfury/movie_success_eval make -C '/home/movie_success_eval' clean`

 ## Explicit Terminal commands that are used in Makefile are as follows.